mxsgrs/WebApiStarterPack/ReadMe.md

 ### Logging

 The most common error when developing a web API is to post an **invalid object** and get a **bad request** response in return.
 When this happens the developer needs to investigate the **ModelState**, but it can be a long and painful process.
-Fortunately, it is now possible to see the **relevant details** and particularly which **object property** is causing the invalid state.
+Fortunately, it is now possible to automatically log ModelState errors and see the **relevant details**, particularly which **object property** is causing the invalid state.

 ```csharp
 builder.Services.AddControllers()